TEMPORAL BONE, MASTOID, ORBITS CT - CAM 745

 Temporal bone, mastoid, and internal auditory canal computed tomography (CT) is a unique study performed for problems, such as conductive hearing loss, chronic otitis media, mastoiditis, cholesteatoma, congenital hearing loss and cochlear implants.
 It is a modality of choice because it provides 3D positional information and offers a high degree of anatomic detail.
 It is rarely used for evaluation of VIIth or VIIIth nerve tumors.

-CT is preferred for visualizing bony detail and calcifications., MRI is superior for the evaluation of the visual pathways, globe, and soft tissues is considered MEDICALLY NECESSARY for the following indications:
+Note: CT is preferred for visualizing bony detail and calcifications.
+MRI is superior for the evaluation of the visual pathways, globe, and soft tissues is considered MEDICALLY NECESSARY for the following indications:

 - Exophthalmos (proptosis) or enophthalmos